 Steps to Start Your SkillsUSA Year!

-Want more info on the 12 Steps to Start Your SkillsUSA Year?
-Check out the poster included in your 2013-2014 Membership Kit.
+Want more info on the steps to starting your SkillsUSA year?
+Check out your Membership Kit.
 Need a kit?
 Email our office.

-10. SHOW the SkillsUSA membership PowerPoint presentations during open house
+- SHOW the SkillsUSA membership PowerPoint presentations during an open house

 Every Advisor must complete this form and submit it to SkillsUSA Arizona once per school year.
 The Statement of Assurance verifies that each attending student has completed the Liability & Medical Release Form.
 Advisors: Keep your students Medical and Liability Release form on-hand at each conference.
 Do NOT send copies to the SkillsUSA office.